dpedu/pyircbot/docs/setup/initial_config.rst

 .. cmdoption:: connection.servers

-    List of hostnames or IP addresses of the IRC server to connection to.
+    List of hostnames or IP addresses and ports of the IRC server to connection to.
 First entry will be used for the initial connection on startup.
 If we the bot must reconnect to the IRC server later, the next server will be used.

 .. cmdoption:: connection.ipv6

     Enable or disable defaulting to IPv6 using the value "off" or "on"

-.. cmdoption:: connection.port

-    Port to connect to on the IRC server

 .. cmdoption:: modules